XML-Travelgate/xtg-content-articles-pub/docs/hotel/DSF/Avail.md

 **Fees:**

 If the supplier is returning fees, we need to know whether those have to be paid when the consumer gets to the hotel or beforehand.
-Taking into account the type of payment of the option and that payment of the fees is MANDATORY:
+Keep in mind the type of payment for the option and that payment of the fees is MANDATORY:

 * MerchantPay/CardBookingPay/CardChekInPay: if includedPriceOption = True the amount of the fee is already included in the price and is paid at the time of booking.
 If, however, includedPriceOption = False, said fee have to be paid in the hotel.